-China invested $1 Trillion to gain global influence.
+China invested $1 trillion to gain global influence.
 Can that go on?

-Beijing: China’s top leader, Xi Jinping, founded the Belt and Road Initiative a decade ago to use the country’s economic might to enlarge its geopolitical heft and counter the influence of the United States and other industrialized democracies.
+China’s top leader, Xi Jinping, founded the Belt and Road Initiative a decade ago to use the country’s economic might to enlarge its geopolitical heft and counter the influence of the United States and other industrialised democracies.

 China has since disbursed close to $1 trillion to mostly developing countries, largely in loans, to build power plants, roads, airports, telecommunications networks and other infrastructure.
 Xi has used China’s cash and infrastructure expertise to tie together countries across Asia, Africa, Latin America, and parts of Eastern and Southern Europe.